As an Amazon Associate I earn from qualifying purchases.

 Chinese stir fries sprung to mind.
-What about sweet and sour, like what I do with whole rockfish or carp?
-While I love that dish, you do it with whole fish, and I wanted something with fillets; I’d caught some big black rockfish, large enough to fillet easily.
+What about sweet and sour fish, like what I do with whole rockfish or carp?
+While I love that dish, you do normally do it with whole fish, and I wanted something with fillets; I’d caught some big black rockfish, large enough to fillet easily.
 Why not just do the same dish with chunks of boneless meat?
 Yessss…

-So this recipe is a mashup of the whole fish recipe and my recipe for General Tso’s pheasant, which is, more or less, crack.
-It hinges on a Chinese technique called “velveting,” a pre-frying trick that sets a thin batter onto meat that keeps it tender; it’s why the meat in a Chinese restaurant tastes different from when you do a stir-fry at home.
+So this recipe, using fillets, is a mashup of that whole fish recipe linked above and my recipe for General Tso’s pheasant, which is, more or less, crack.
+It hinges on velveting, a Chinese pre-frying trick that sets a thin batter onto meat, which keeps it tender; it’s why the meat in a Chinese restaurant tastes different from when you do a stir-fry at home.

-Normally velveting is a “cool” pre-fry at about 275°F — here we’re actually frying at a full 350°F. The effect is more like the meat in orange chicken or General Tso’s.
+Normally velveting is a “cool” pre-fry at about 275°F — here we’re actually frying at a full 350°F. The effect is exactly like the meat in orange chicken or General Tso’s.

 And it’s good.
 Really good.
 Smack yo mama in the face good.
 Shut-up-I’m-eating good.
-Make this recipe, I tell you.
+Make yourself some sweet and sour fish, I tell you.
 Make it tonight.
 Then go fishing and make it again.